technik733/mxone_sipper/README.md

 # mxone_sipper
-Script for automating the migration of simple extensions / phone numbers from analog and digital (DTS) to SIP on the Mitel MXOne PBX.
+Python script for automating the migration of simple extensions / phone numbers from analog and digital (DTS) to SIP on the Mitel MXOne PBX.

+Requirements:
+Python 3.4+
+Paramiko 2.2.0 (there is a bug in 2.2.1 that breaks the script) Paramiko 2.4.2+